vatruica/OpenBiblio_EAL_Setup/README.md

 This is a small guide on how to set up OpenBiblio for EAL(Erhvervsakademiet Lillebælt) from Odense, Denmark.
 The main reason for this guide are some hardcoded modifications that adjusted the way barcode-labels are printed so that it would suit our printer requirements.

+The modifications made are probably not the best but they just work so we will be satisfied with a hardcoded solution for now.

 Installation on/with :
 - linux server running apache2, php5, mysql
 - phpmyadmin (Optional)